Skip to content

 Running processes

-It's common deployment strategy to run all processes as the entrypoint to the container.
+A common deployment strategy is to run each process as an entrypoint to the container.

 devenv.nix